angela1C/Programming-and-Scripting-Project/README.md

 ## 1. Background information about the dataset

+The Iris data set consists of measurements of the flowers of 50 plants each of three species of the Iris flower collected by Dr E. Anderson.
+The three species are Iris Setosa, Iris Versicolor and Iris Virginica.
+Four flower measurements are given.

+Table 1 from Fisher's paper `The Use of Multiple Measurements in Taxonomic Problems` shows the four measurement for each of the three Iris Species.
+- Sepal length
+- Sepal width
+- Petal length
+- Petal Width
+insert image of table 1.

+The two species Iris Setosa and Iris Versicolor were found growing together in the same colony.
+The sample of the third species - the Iris Virginica differs from the other two samples as they were not taken from the same natural colony.

+Fisher considered the question of what linear function of the four measurements would maximise the ratio of the difference  between the specific means to the standard deviation between species.

-The Iris Data Set is available from the UCI Machine Learning Repository.
-It is a multivariate data set with a default machine learning task of classification.
+The Iris Data Set is available from the UCI Machine Learning Repository where it is listed as a multivariate data set with a default machine learning task of classification.
 The attribute types are real numbers.
 It has 150 instances with 5 attributes.
 The data set was donated in 1988 by Michael Marshall but the data set was created by R.A.
 Fisher. http://archive.ics.uci.edu/ml/datasets/Iris

 [UCI Iris Data Set Information](https://archive.ics.uci.edu/ml/datasets/iris) states that Fisher's iris dataset is possibly the best known database to be found in the pattern recognition literature and Fisher's paper is frequently referenced to this day.
 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 One class is linearly separable from the other two which are not linearly separable from each other.